 Huntingdon students will find a variety of service opportunities, both on the campus and in the community.
-All students are encouraged to take advantage of the opportunities to develop their leadership skills, citizenship, and potential for future achievements.
+All students are encouraged to take advantage of these opportunities to develop their leadership skills, citizenship, and potential for future achievements.

-COMMUNITY SERVICE
+COMMUNITY SERVICE GROUPS AND PROGRAMS